November 18, 2020

 With Teckro Connect, there is so much more intelligence to be gained not just knowing that there was a question but understanding the substance of the question.
 Additionally, study teams will gain value from spotting trends if the same questions are popping up over and over.
 It could mean there is a need to clarify something in the study documentation – or it could be an early indication of a safety issue.
 Either way, knowing when you can still take action is immensely powerful for our sponsors.

-Across the Teckro platform, we provide visibility that study teams need to understand site engagement.
+Across the Teckro app, we provide visibility that study teams need to understand site engagement.
 From which sites are actively searching with Teckro Search to which of the Teckro Engage messages are being opened and read, study teams gain insights so they can measure effectiveness.

 In our quest to make clinical trials simpler, more accessible and transparent, Teckro Connect is an important addition to our product family.
 Good communication is the cure to many problems; disconnected communication is the source of much frustration.